 Arnott’s Lodge and Hiking Adventures also provides various comfortable accommodations, from camping and dormitories to suites and deluxe units.

-Bucket list trips you need to take with Arnott’s Hiking Adventures are the following: a visit to the famous Hawaii Volcanoes National Park, expedition to the summit of Mauna Kea, Akaka and Kahuna Falls Tours, Volcano Twilight Tour of the Big Island, the Puna: Land of Frozen Fire Tour, and many others.
+Bucket list trips you need to take with Arnott’s Hiking Adventures are the following: a visit to the famous Hawaii Volcanoes National Park, an expedition to the summit of Mauna Kea, Akaka and Kahuna Falls Tours, Volcano Twilight Tour of the Big Island, the Puna: Land of Frozen Fire Tour, and many others.

-Richardson Ocean Park
+20. Have a Picnic at Richardson Ocean Park

 Another must-visit spot on the Big Island is Richardson Ocean Park, known for its unique beach of black volcanic sand mixed with green flecks.